lmarzen/dice-mosaic/README.md

 # dice-mosaic
 Generate dice mosaics from jpeg/png images.
 Written in C.

-Default options will attempt to read from 'input.jpg' in the same directory, scale the image by 0.05, then convert each pixel to grayscale before generating and saving the dice mosaic to 'output.jpg'
+Default options will attempt to read from 'input.jpg' in the same directory, scale the image by 0.05, then convert each pixel to grayscale before generating a dice mosaic using a mix of black and white dice and saving the dice mosaic to 'output.jpg'.

+For all black die(w/ white dots) use 'dice-mosaic -c b'

+For all white die(w/ black dots) use 'dice-mosaic -c w'

 GNU General Public License v3.0.